George Chuvalo: Tributes and other appearances

-On May 11, 2019, the George Chuvalo Neighborhood Centre in Toronto, Ontario, opened which provides a variety of recreational programs for children as well as LGBTQ youth.
+On May 11, 2019, the George Chuvalo Neighbourhood Centre in Toronto, Ontario, opened.
+It provides a variety of recreational programs for children as well as LGBTQ youth.

-Personal life
+Personal life and death

-When Chuvalo was 21, he married 15 year old Lynne, with whom he had five children.
-Three of Chuvalo's sons, Jesse, Steven, and George Lee, were heroin addicts, which was introduced to the family by Jesse in 1984 after a severe motorbike accident led him to seek pain relief.
+When Chuvalo was 21, he married 15-year-old Lynne, with whom he had five children.
+Three of Chuvalo's sons, Jesse, Steven, and George Lee, were heroin addicts.
+Heroin was introduced to the family by Jesse in 1984 after a severe motorbike accident led him to seek pain relief.
 The trio would often rob local pharmacies of prescription medication, for which they frequently served jail time.
 In February 1985, Jesse committed suicide, and over the next two months, Steven overdosed on heroin 15 times.
 In November 1993, less than a week after being released from prison for robbery, George Lee, who had survived a suicide attempt in prison and been threatening to intentionally overdose to reunite with Jesse, died of a heroin overdose.
 Four days after George's death, Chuvalo's grief-stricken wife Lynne committed suicide on November 4.
 In August 1996, despite recent attempts at improving his life, including nearing completion on a degree in Russian Literature from Queen's University, Steven was found dead of a heroin overdose.
 Following his children's deaths, Chuvalo went into a deep depression.
 By the time of Steven's death, Chuvalo had also found himself in financial distress; the mortgage on his home had been foreclosed, and the contents of his house were being removed by creditors, although his economic situation improved over the following decades, due primarily to his giving speeches about his family's travails.
 Chuvalo's son Mitchell is a high school teacher, while daughter Vanessa manages a food market.

 Three months after Lynne's death, Chuvalo married his second wife, Joanne O'Hara, 20 years his junior, in January 1994.
 She already had two children from two previous relationships.

 Chuvalo's life, including the blows he had received in his boxing career, had taken a toll on his cognitive abilities.
-In 2018, a judge ruled that Chuvalo did not have the mental capacity to determine if he wished to reconcile with his wife after living apart for multiple years, and by 2022, he was suffering from advanced dementia.
+In 2018, a judge ruled that Chuvalo did not have the mental capacity to determine if he wished to reconcile with his wife after living apart for several years, and by 2022, he was suffering from advanced dementia.

+George Chuvalo died on September 12, 2026, his 89th birthday.

+Recognition

-In 1998, Chuvalo was appointed as a member of the Order of Canada and in 2005 received a star on Canada's Walk of Fame.
+In 1998, Chuvalo was appointed a Member of the Order of Canada (CM).
+He received the Queen Elizabeth II Golden Jubilee Medal in 2002, a star on Canada's Walk of Fame in 2005, and the Queen Elizabeth II Diamond Jubilee Medal in 2012.
 For his career success and anti-drug speaking campaigns, Chuvalo was awarded the key to the city of Toronto by mayor Rob Ford on March 26, 2013.

+Chuvalo was appointed a Member of the Order of Ontario (OOnt) in 2021.